 After its three-year primary mission, NASA extended FUSE operations several times to allow continued access to the far-ultraviolet spectral region by the astronomical community.
 Over the years, hundreds of astronomers from all over the world used FUSE to observe nearly 3000 different astronomical objects, totaling over 64 million seconds of successful observing time.

-At the conclusion of the mission, the FUSE web presence was moved to its long term home at the Multi-mission Archive at Space Telescope (MAST), where the data archive is kept as well.
+At the conclusion of the mission, the FUSE web presence was moved to its long term home at the Mikulski Archive for Space Telescopes (MAST), where the data archive is kept as well.
 Please visit this site for more information about the history of the FUSE project, the data from the mission, the photo archive, and much more: